omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/03-auth-service.md

 5. Implement the GET `api/users/currentuser` endpoint to return a simple response and try accessing `ticketing.dev/api/users/currentuser`.
 If you can't reach the server and see a warning such as "Your connection is not private.", it is a warning from the browser about self-sign certificates.
 Ingress-nginx is a web server that uses HTTPS connections and by default it uses self-signed certificates.
 Browsers in general does not trust websites that use self-signed certificates.
 Type "thisisunsafe" to by-pass the warning.

-## Sign Up Route, Validation and Error Handling
+## Routes, Input Validation and Error Handling

 1. Create 4 routers in 4 files inside `src/routes`.
 The one for `/api/users/currentuser` might for now look like: